 Cluster 6 and 7 are organising a workshop on Sustainable Neighbourhoods: Urban and transport planning for sustainable urban living, 21-22 June 2023.
 The workshop is organized by the Civil Engineering Department (University of Coimbra), Coimbra, Portugal.

 If you are interested in participating in this workshop, please submit an abstract (about 700 words) before 31 March 2023.
-See the call for papers for details attached.
+See the call for papers and travel information below:

 Cluster 4 is organising a workshop on Active Micro-Mobility – Modeling Spatial Behaviour of Cyclists and Pedestrians, 16-17 March 2023.
 The workshop is organized by LAET-ENTPE (University of Lyon), Lyon, France.